romainlafarguette/varfxi/README.md

 Mexico.
 DistGARCH is based on the ARCH package of Kevin Sheppard.

-You can use the code for non-commercial applications, providing that you cite the IMF Working Paper Lafarguette, R. and Veyrune, R. (2020) VaR-Rule for FX Interventions, IMF Working Paper no 20XX
+You can use the code for non-commercial applications, providing that you cite the IMF Working Paper Lafarguette, R. and Veyrune, R. (2020) "Foreign Exchange Interventions Rules for Central Banks: A Risk-Based Framework", IMF Working Paper

 The folder is organized as follows:
 - VaR-FX Interventions.ipynb replicates the results of the paper